driesbodaer/eurder/self-eval-eurer.md

  - [:heavy_check_mark: ] I commit/push my code when this story was done
 ### Comments:
 ## Story 7
- - [ ] The functional requirements are implemented
+ - [:heavy_check_mark: ] The functional requirements are implemented
- - [ ] The requirements are tested with Postman
+ - [:heavy_check_mark: ] The requirements are tested with Postman
  - [ ] The requirements are unit tested
- - [ ] The requirements are integration tested
+ - [:heavy_check_mark: ] The requirements are integration tested
- - [ ] Proper logging is setup
+ - [:heavy_check_mark: ] Proper logging is setup
- - [ ] I did a "codereview" of my own code before declaring it "done".
+ - [ :heavy_check_mark:] I did a "codereview" of my own code before declaring it "done".
- - [ ] I commit/push my code when this story was done
+ - [:heavy_check_mark:] I commit/push my code when this story was done
 ### Comments:
 ## Story 8
  - [ ] The functional requirements are implemented